 Lectures will focus on technical, economic and legal aspects of the challenge.
-In addition, students will work in groups on legal and regulatory analysis aimed at supporting better decision making on buildings policy in both California and the Northeast.
-Students will work in partnership with postdocs and legal fellows on their group projects and may have the opportunity to present the results of their work to both APEN and CPUC staff.
+In addition, students will work in groups on legal and technical analysis aimed at supporting better decision making in energy policy proposals in California.
+Students will work in partnership with postdocs and legal fellows on their group projects and may have the opportunity to present the results of their work to both APEN, CBE, legislators, and CPUC staff.

 Asian Pacific Environmental Network (APEN) as well as legislative and California Public Utility Commission (CPUC) decision makers.